Memories and Breakfast

 A deep round sink rests at the center of each table.

-And within each sink is a metal platform filled with small holes like a colander.
+Each sink has a metal platform filled with small holes like a colander.

 Place a clean container on the platform, and choose from the menu of drinks.